 You can get here from the north, along the Pollensa road; from El Pla, via Caimari; and from the south, via Palma-Sóller.
-This viewpoint is a magical spot to watch the sunset as it is the moment when the Sa Calobra road, the same one that goes to Torrent de Pareis, makes a 180º change of direction, that is to say, it changes direction completely to adapt to the relief of the terrain.
+This viewpoint is a magical spot to watch the sunset as it is the moment when the Sa Calobra road, the same one that goes to Torrent de Pareis, makes a 360º change of direction, in other words, it changes direction completely to adapt to the relief of the terrain.

 The sunset is clean, as it hides directly in the sea and nothing stands between it and your view.
 The image is simply breathtaking, as you will see the valley where the Sa Calobra road descends with the sun setting in the background.

 Cala del Delta

 Cala del Delta, in the municipality of Llucmajor, is a good place to watch the sunset after a day at the beach or if you like a quieter place than the previous ones, as the other locations mentioned above, although impressive, are rather more well-known and touristy.

 To get to Cala del Delta you will have to take the detour to the urbanisation of Maioris after leaving El Arenal behind.